ysBach/SNU_AOclass/Assignments/Proj01-Preprocessor.md

 ## Problems [80 pt]

+Download your raw FITS files from https://sao.snu.ac.kr (as we learned in the class).
+If you don't have any data, you can just test with other teams' data sets, and utilize the code for your data when you acquire it.

 Make a code script, and/or module and/or package, which may include functions, classes, or whatever you may need (as many as you wish), to do the followings:

 1. **Automatically classify** any input FITS file into one of ``['bias', 'dark', 'flat', 'comp', 'objt']``.